-Over the past fifteen years, researchers have learned a lot about what’s going on inside your adolescent’s head.
+Over the past twenty years, researchers have learned a lot about what’s going on inside your adolescent’s head.

 That includes how the adolescent brain responds to recreational drugs and alcohol.
 “Adolescence is a time when the parts of the brain that are particularly sensitive to recreational drugs are still developing,” explains Dr. Laurence Steinberg, a professor of psychology at Temple University and author of the new book, Age of Opportunity: Lessons from the New Science of Adolescence.

-In fact, when an adolescent uses recreational drugs before the age of 15, he’s ten times more likely to develop a substance abuse problem than if he’d waited to experiment until after 21.
+In fact, when adolescents use recreational drugs before the age of 15, they are 10 times more likely to develop a substance abuse problem than if they were to delay experimentation until after 21.

 “As those artificial chemicals from alcohol and other drugs get into the brain, the brain makes less Dopamine.
 It thinks it has enough,” Steinberg explains.
 “And as the brain makes less Dopamine, it starts to require more and more of the recreational drug in order to get the same feeling you would normally get naturally.”

 So when those adolescents grow up, they’re ten times more prone to addiction than their non-recreational-drug-using peers.

 A major effect of drugs on teenage brain is that their early experimentation permanently changes their brain’s reward system.